 In the 1920s, the number 17 was used for New England Interstate Route 17, which crossed the state along today's US 44 and Route 2 from northwest to southeast.
 The route was 117 miles long, with 103 miles inside Connecticut.

 (Meanwhile, the modern route 17 was numbered like this: State Highway 104, Glastonbury to Portland; SH 112, Middletown to Durham; and SH 114, Durham to New Haven.)

 In 1932, NE-17 was disbanded and the number 17 went into retirement for a while.

 Route 17, Essex and Deep River

-In 1939, Route 17 was designated along Warsaw Street in Deep River and Main Street in Essex, as a connector from Route 80 to Route 9.
+In 1939, a short-lived Route 17 was designated along Warsaw Street in Deep River and Main Street in Essex, as a connector from Route 80 to Route 9.
 This 3.28-mile route is SR 602 today.
-In May 1940, the state moved the eastern end of Route 80 from Deep River to US 1 in Old Saybrook, to help motorists use an inland alternative to busy US 1.
+In May 1940, the state moved the eastern end of Route 80 from Deep River to US 1 in Old Saybrook, to help motorists use an inland alternative east of New Haven to congested US 1.
 The rerouted Route 80 replaced the one-year-old Route 17 in its entirety.
 (In 1966, Route 80 was moved back to its original terminus in Deep River.)

 Modern Route 17

 Today's Route 17 was created as part of Route 15.
 The section of today's Route 17 paralleling Route 17A was not numbered at first, then became (partially) Route 15A.
 In 1939, the state rearranged routes 15 and 15A so that 15 matched today's 17 and 15A matched today's 17A.